-The liner and approximately 0.6 meter (2 feet) of underlying soil would be removed and disposed of offsite as construction and demolition debris.
-After completion of this work, a final status survey would be performed in the area and arrangements made for any independent verification surveys.
-After completion of the surveys, the area would be filled with appropriate backfill material and contoured to grade.
+The Equalization Basin liner, as well as any impacted subgrade soil, would be removed and disposed of off site.
+As with other surface remediation areas, DCGLs would be used to determine the extent of contaminated soil removal.
+After completion of this work, a final status survey would be performed in the area and arrangements made for any necessary independent verification surveys.
+RCRA confirmatory sampling would also be performed.
+After completion of the surveys and sampling, the area would be filled with appropriate clean backfill material and contoured to grade.